Once you learn how to draw a shark with this step by step tutorial, add some realism with a little watercolor paint. See below for some painting tips.

 *The above product links are referrals.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

-- Print a color tutorial for students to refer to.
-Start the shark body.
+- Start drawing the shark body.

-- Add the belly.
+- Add the shark belly.

 - Draw the tail.